SSC Full Form

 SSC Educational Qualification

-All the aspirants need to have minimum qualification to appear for the exams.
-Minimum Qualification needed is from 10th passed to graduate.
+All the aspirants need to have minimum qualifications to appear for the exams.
+The minimum Qualification needed is from 10th passed to graduate.

 The CGL full form is the Combined Graduate Level Exam.
 SSC conducts the Combined Graduate Level(CGL) Exam annually to recruit staff into various posts in different ministries, departments, and organizations under the Government of India.
 To appear for SSC CGL, there is some educational criteria.
 The minimum educational requirement is graduation from a recognized University.
 If a candidate cracks the SSC CGL Exam, he/she will be recruited for various Group B and Group C posts.
 The various SSC CGL Group B posts have been listed below:

 - Assistant/ Superintendent